-(b) decrease the amount of your Revenue Share as per the table in clause 9.5 below for that Customer (irrespective of whether that Customer remains Inactive or becomes active again).
+(b) decrease the amount of your Revenue Share for that Customer (irrespective of whether that Customer remains Inactive or becomes active again).

 9.1.
 Any amounts due and payable to you shall be agreed in the IO and shall not be modified other than in accordance with these Terms and Conditions or as agreed in writing between us and you.